Senior Lecturer and Researcher in LegalTech Contact: email@example.com

 The project ProLeMAS was supported by a H2020 Marie Skłodowska-Curie individual fellowship under the Grant agreement 661007.

-The following two main limitations of current approaches in deontic logic were identified and are addressed in ProLeMAS:
+The project ProLeMAS investigated reification to fill the gap between formalizations in deontic logic and the richness of natural language semantics.
+The following two main limitations of current approaches in deontic logic were identified and addressed in ProLeMAS:

 - Few proposals in deontic logic have been implemented and tested on real legal text.
 Most of them are only promising methodologies, which overcome the limits of other approaches on the theoretical side.
-It is time to see whether the proposed formalizations are expressive enough to handle the fine-grained linguistic phenomena mentioned above.
+It is time to see whether the proposed formalizations are expressive enough to handle natural language semantics, i.e., to handle real norms from legislations.

-ProLeMAS aims at designing neo-Davidsonian logical representations of legal text on which enabling legal reasoning.
-Specifically, a new logical framework, called reified Input/Output logic, has been devised.
-Reified Input/Output logic integrates the reification-based logic defined by Jerry R. Hobbs, on which I gained expertise in the context of the PDTB (cf. (Robaldo and Miltsakaki, 2014)), within the Input/Output logic proposed and extensively studied by prof. van der Torre (for an introduction, cf. [Makinson and van der Torre, 2000])
+In ProLeMAS, I devised a new logical framework called reified Input/Output logic [Robaldo and Sun, 2017].
+Reified Input/Output logic integrates the reification-based logic proposed by prof. Jerry R. Hobbs for natural language semantics within the Input/Output logic proposed by prof. Leon van der Torre (for an introduction, cf. [Makinson and van der Torre, 2000]).

-Reified Input/Output logic is used in the project DAPRECO to model norms from the upcoming General Data Protection Regulation (GDPR) and several ISO standards, whose norms are represented as reified Input/Output logic formulae.
+I later used reified Input/Output logic in the project DAPRECO to model norms from the General Data Protection Regulation (GDPR).